Bangkok's Don Muang airport reopens after flooding

 The domestic budget airlines that used Don Muang switched to Bangkok’s main Suvarnabhumi airport, which was unaffected.
 One of them, Nok Air, said it would resume operations at Don Muang this week.

-The Thai government spent 392 million baht on restoring the airport and Thailand’s tourism authority contributed 1.2 billion.
+The Thai government spent 392 million baht ($12.8 million) on restoring the airport and Thailand’s tourism authority contributed 1.2 billion ($39.3 million).